 In accordance with Victorian government COVID restrictions, FCAC will be closed until further instructions.
 For more information on event and workshop cancellations, refund enquiries, outdoor programs and online offerings, visit FCAC’s news section.

-ArtLife is a workshop program for artists with disability to work alongside professional facilitating artists.
+ArtLife is a program for artists with disability to work alongside professional facilitating artists.
 ArtLife is a community-led space.
-Participating artists are at the core of decision-making across a diverse range of workshops encompassing digital arts, visual arts, dance, animation and stage craft.
+Participating artists are at the core of decision-making across a diverse range of workshops encompassing digital arts, visual arts, dance, animation and theatre.
 Participants can access ArtLife using NDIS packages.

 Mentorship (NDIS charges apply)

 ArtLife mentorship provides participating artists with the opportunity to connect one-to-one with a professional artist in an area that is most interesting to them.
 Mentoring can be used to build capacity and skills, or to work toward a specific project.
-Areas including creative writing, visual arts, sound production and dance.
+Areas including creative writing, visual arts and dance.
 Places in the ArtLife Mentorship Program are by application to match each participant with a suitable facilitating artist.
-The ArtLife Mentorship program will continue during the FCAC closure.
-Instead of meeting face-to-face, your mentor will set up Zoom meetings.

 ArtLife Program & Inclusion Coordinator

 Available Tuesday to Friday, 9am–4.30pm

 Please click here to find out more about FCAC’s closure.